trackle-iot/trackle-boilerplate-esp-idf/README.md

 ## Functionality

 Once compiled, the firmware provides the following functionality:
-  * Connection to the Trackle cloud through Wi-fi connection to LAN;
+  * Connection to the Trackle cloud through Wi-fi;
   * Provisioning of Wi-fi connection credentials through Bluetooth LE;
   * Usage examples of cloud related main features;
   * OTA updates enabled out of the box.